-- (b) Parking facilities and walkways shall, to the maximum extent feasible, be constructed with pervious or semi-pervious surfaces that meet applicable standards of the Americans with Disabilities Act, as amended. - (c) Existing drain pipes that contribute to erosion of the coastal bluffs or sea cliffs shall be phased out as part of Mendocino Headlands State Park storm water management. - (d) In areas of accelerated erosion of the coastal bluffs or sea cliffs, including, but not limited to, areas of cave development in Mendocino Headlands State Park, b Blufftop trails and paths shall be located to maintain public safety and protect coastal resources, while continuing to provide for public enjoyment of the spectacular coastal environment.
+(b) Parking facilities and walkways shall, to the maximum extent feasible, be constructed with pervious or semi-pervious surfaces that meet applicable standards of the Americans with Disabilities Act, as amended.

+(c) Existing drain pipes that contribute to erosion of the coastal bluffs or sea cliffs shall be phased out as part of Mendocino Headlands State Park storm water management.

+(d) In areas of accelerated erosion of the coastal bluffs or sea cliffs, including, but not limited to, areas of cave development in Mendocino Headlands State Park, b-Blufftop trails and paths shall be located to maintain public safety and protect coastal resources, while continuing to provide for public enjoyment of the spectacular coastal environment.
-(e) Principal permitted and permitted uses in the Open Space land use classification that are located within Historical Zone A and Historical Zone B shall also be subject to review and approval by the

-Mendocino Historical Review Board.
+(e) Principal permitted and permitted uses in the Open Space land use classification that are located within Historical Zone A and Historical Zone B shall also be subject to review and approval by the Mendocino Historical Review Board.

-(f) Whenever feasible, any new structure in any Open Space land use district classification shall be public road or street that parallels the sea, and (2) subordinate to its setting.
+(f) Whenever feasible, any new structure in any Open Space land use district classification shall be (1) located outside the public view towards the sea from, and landward of, the first continuous public road or street that parallels the sea, and (2) subordinate to its setting.